djsurt/io/charts/charts.md

 The above would indicate: Lots of Jobs and Value Added, with low levels of negative impacts from Acid Rain and Green House Gases.

+10.)
+Increase the maximum count to 500 so all 411 industries can be viewed.

 <br>